-Your submission should include the following in the hw_1 directory:
+Your submission should include the following in the hw3 directory:

 - 1. (25 points) A complete parallel solution for a sorting algorithm of your choice in a modified Java file.
 For example, if you chose to parallelize Merge Sort, you need to ensure MergeSort.java is included in your submission.
-In addition, you will need to edit the sortInstance() method in Homework1.java to return an instance of MergeSort.
-We will only evaluate its performance using abstract metrics, and not its actual execution time. - 15 points will be allocated based on the ideal parallelism that you achieve.
-You will get the full 15 points if you achieve a CPL of $O((log_2n)^2)$ or better for an array of n elements, for QuickSort.
-If you decide to parallelize MergeSort, you need to achieve CPL of O(n) or better to get the full credit. - 10 points will be allocated for coding style and documentation.
+In addition, you will need to edit the sortInstance() method in Homework3.java to return an instance of MergeSort.
+We will only evaluate its performance using abstract metrics, and not its actual execution time. - (a) 15 points will be allocated based on the ideal parallelism that you achieve.
+You will get the full 15 points if you achieve a CPL of O(n) or better for an array of n elements. - (b) 10 points will be allocated for coding style and documentation.
 We have provided the basic checkstyle rules as part of your Maven project.
 At a minimum, all code should include basic documentation for each method in each class.
 You are also welcome to add additional unit tests to test corner cases and ensure the correctness of your implementation. - 2.
-(15 points) A report file formatted as a PDF file named hw1_report.pdf in the hw1 top level directory.
+(15 points) A report file formatted as a PDF file named hw3_report.pdf in the hw3 top level directory.
 The report should contain the following: - (a) A summary of your parallel algorithm.
 You should write a few sentences describing the approach and the algorithm. - (b) An explanation as to why you believe that your implementation is correct and data-race-free. - (c) An explanation of what values of WORK and CPL (as formulae of n) you expect to see from your algorithm. - 3.
 (10 points) The report file should also include test output for sorting an array of size n = 1024 (i.e. the unit test name testRandomDataInput1K).
 The test output should include the WORK, CPL, and IDEAL PARALLELISM (= WORK/CPL) values.